krahabb/meross_lan/README.md

 ## Supported hardware

-Most of this sowftware has been developed and tested on my owned Meross devices which, over the time, are slowly expanding.
+Most of this software has been developed and tested on my owned Meross devices which, over the time, are slowly expanding.
 I have tried to make it the more optimistic and generalistic as possible based on the work from [@albertogeniola] and [@bytespider] so it should work with most of the hardware out there but I did not test anything other than mines.
 There are some user reports confirming it works with other devices and the 'official' complete list is here:

 - Switches
   - [MSS310R](https://www.meross.com/product/38/article/): power plug with metering capabilties